The Fragrance Route & Fest

 The Fragrance Fest

 Experience a Fest like no other!
 On the second Saturday of March the Fragrance Fest - a bite-size version of the original PROE Fest - puts the spotlight on the picturesque Fragrance Route halfway between Mossel Bay and George.
 This is the one day every year when all participating venues on the Route open their doors to the public.
-In 2019 the Fragrance Fest will be celebrated on Saturday 9 March – click here to see what happened in 2018 and click here for the 2018 Fest map.
+In 2019 the Fragrance Fest will be celebrated on Saturday 9 March – click here for the programme and click here for Fest map.

 Food and the Good Life